innopolis-devops/labs/app_python/PYTHON.md

   * isort  - sort imports
   * mypy   - type checker
 * Use production ready libraries
-  * Aiohttp - is asynchronous library which provides server and client functionality.
+  * Aiohttp - is asynchronous library which provides web-server and web-client functionality.
     Used by large companies ([link](https://docs.aiohttp.org/en/stable/powered_by.html)).
+    * Pros:
+      * This is one of most permonant Python web frameworks for IO bound tasks (if you are looking for CPU-bound tasks, why you are using Python?), because uses fastest event-loop written in plain C.
+      * Contains small set of required functionality which can be extended by plugins, so modularity principles applied and your app can use only necessary dependencies.
+      * No dictating "right way" for developers, your application can be designed as you want, not as "framework wants".
+    * Cons
+      * Because library in lower level comparing to others, requires more experience from developer.